-- 9. Install the new RTL sensor, routing the cable into the cable channel of the Valve Adapter/ Control Module. - 10.
-Route the RTL sensor cable in the channel on the Valve Adapter/Control Module. - 11.
+- 9. Install the new RTL sensor, routing the cable into the cable channel of the air/valve adapter. - 10.
+Attach the RTL sensor cable to the R1 connector on the air adapter or control/signal module. - 11.
 Install the RTL sensor assembly to the Tool Changer body. - 12.
-Apply Loctite 222[®] to the M3 socket flat head screw.
-Secure the sensor to the Tool Changer body using a 2 mm hex key.
-Tighten to 60 in-ozs (0.4 Nm). - 13.
-Install the (2) cable retaining tabs on the Valve Adapter/Control Module and secure with the (2) M3 socket flat head cap screws using a 2 mm hex key.
-Tighten to contact. - 14.
-Confirm the operation of the new sensor by bringing a metallic object into close proximity to the face of the sensor and watching for the LED in the body of the sensor to light up. - 15.
-Install the Tool Changer Master plate to the robot arm or interface plate, refer to Section 2.2-Master Plate Installation.
+Apply Loctite 222 to the M3 socket flat head screws.
+Secure the sensor to the Tool Changer body and tighten to 60 in-ozs (0.4 Nm) using a 2 mm hex key. - 13.
+If the removed, install the (2) cable retaining tabs on the air/valve adapter and secure with the (2) M3 socket flat head cap screws.
+Tighten to contact using a 2 mm hex key.
+If the removed, install the Master cleat and apply Loctite 222 to the (3) M5 socket flat head cap screws.
+Secure the Master cleat with the (3) M5 socket head cap screw and tighten to 28 in-lbs (3.2 Nm) using a 3 mm hex key. - 14.
+Confirm the operation of the RTL sensor by bringing a metallic object into close proximity to the face of the sensor and watching for the LED in the sensor cable to light up.